-Backaction can be ignored as long as the power dissipated in the cavity is much smaller than the available power, $P_{c} \ll P_{\rm avail}^{\rm DM}$.
-Combining equations (\ref{eq:Efield_DM}), (\ref{eq:Efield_hidden}), and (\ref{eq:Efield_axion}) with (\ref{eq:Pdiss_cavity_Lorentzian}) and (\ref{eq:Pavail}), we find the condition on quality factor for neglecting backaction:
+Backreaction can be ignored as long as the power dissipated in the cavity is much smaller than the available power, $P_{c} \ll P_{\rm avail}^{\rm DM}$.
+Combining equations (\ref{eq:Efield_DM}), (\ref{eq:Efield_hidden}), and (\ref{eq:Efield_axion}) with (\ref{eq:Pdiss_cavity_Lorentzian}) and (\ref{eq:Pavail}), we find the condition on quality factor for neglecting backreaction:

-Note that the Q factor below which we can ignore backaction varies as $\varepsilon^{-2}/\kappa_{a}^{-2}$.
-This is expected because the production of hidden photon and axion fields is an order $\varepsilon^{2}/\kappa_{a}^{2}$ effect.
-One order of $\varepsilon/\kappa_{a}$ comes from the dark matter fields driving currents on the conductors, while another order of $\varepsilon/\kappa_{a}$ comes from those currents producing hidden photons and axions.
+The Q factor below which we can ignore backaction varies as $\varepsilon^{-2}$ ($\kappa_{a}^{-2}$) because the production of hidden photon and axion fields is an order $\varepsilon^{2}$ ($\kappa_{a}^{2}$) effect.
+One order of $\varepsilon$ ($\kappa_{a}$) comes from the dark matter fields driving currents on the conductors, while another order of $\varepsilon$ ($\kappa_{a}$) comes from those currents producing hidden photons and axions.
 For a virialized hidden photon with $v/c \sim 10^{-3}$, possessing mixing angle $\varepsilon \sim 10^{-10}$ (slightly below existing constraints on the parameter space \cite{Chaudhuri:2014dla}), eq. (\ref{eq:Q_backaction}) demonstrates that backaction can be ignored as long as $Q \ll 10^{17}$.
 For the virialized axion, the range of Q values for which backaction can be ignored decreases as the DC magnetic field strength increases because the axion conversion into photons is increased.
-Suppose that the magnetic field strength is 10 T. For the KSVZ axion\cite{kim1979weak,shifman1980can}, a benchmark QCD axion model, we then find that backaction can be ignored as long as $Q \ll 10^{29}$.
+Suppose that the magnetic field strength is 10 Tesla.
+For the KSVZ axion\cite{kim1979weak,shifman1980can}, a benchmark QCD axion model, we then find that backaction can be ignored as long as $Q \ll 10^{28}$.
 Practical cavity Q factors are well within these regimes for both axions and hidden photons, even for low-loss superconducting cavities.
-As such, backaction can be ignored; the dark matter field presents as a stiff electromagnetic source.
-We also note that, for the broadband resistive absorber, $P_{r} \ll P_{\rm avail}^{\rm DM}$ for any sheet resistance.
-It is thus appropriate to ignore backaction in that case as well.
+As such, backreaction can be ignored, and the dark matter field presents as a stiff electromagnetic source.
+We also note that, for the broadband resistive antenna, $P_{r} \ll P_{\rm avail}^{\rm DM}$ for any sheet resistance.
+It is thus appropriate to ignore backreaction in that case as well.
 In Section \ref{sec:DM_circuits}, we will use eq. (\ref{eq:Q_backaction}) to derive the scale of the source impedance of dark-matter.